sohonetlabs/Sohonet-Media-Storage-Libraries-and-Bindings/README.md

 ###Python

- * Python SwiftClient - The offical Openstack Python Library.
-A CLI interface in also included. <http://pypi.python.org/pypi/python-swiftclient>
+ * Python SwiftClient - The offical Openstack project Python bindings.
+A CLI interface in included also. <http://pypi.python.org/pypi/python-swiftclient>
  * PyRAX - Official Rackspace Python bindings for CloudFiles that should work Sohonet Media Storage also.  <https://github.com/rackspace/pyrax>
  * Apache libcloud - a unified interface in Python for different clouds with OpenStack Swift support. <http://libcloud.apache.org>